saurabhsawale04/gym-management-system/README.md

 this project is about managing gym business

-write admin password in admin.php file of your choice I have commented that part
+write admin password and email in admin.php file of your choice I have commented that part